pandallel/quilt/docs/src/features/swatch.md

 - Retrieve original Materials for addition to the Spread
 - Enable precise information retrieval
 - Maintain relationships between content pieces

+## Persistence

+Once created, Swatches (along with their generated embeddings) are persisted for later retrieval.
+This is handled by components implementing the `SwatchRepository` trait.

+The current primary implementation uses an SQLite database (`SqliteSwatchRepository`) to store Swatch data, including:

+- Core metadata (ID, source material ID, source cut ID)
+- Embedding model details (name, version)
+- The embedding vector itself (stored as a `BLOB`)
+- Optional user-defined metadata (as JSON)

+This allows for efficient querying and retrieval of swatches, forming the basis of the Swatch Book.